-We are a clinical-stage AI-immunology platform company using our proprietary artificial intelligence, or AI, technology, engineering expertise and drug development know-how to simulate the human immune system and generate predictive models to identify and develop novel immunotherapies for the treatment of various cancers, bacterial diseases and viral infections.
+We are a clinical-stage biotech company developing AI-powered immunotherapies.
+With our proprietary and scalable AI technology, we decode the human immune system to discover and develop novel immunotherapies for cancer, bacterial diseases, and viral infections.
 Drug discovery and clinical development using historically prevailing techniques is a long, costly process with a high attrition rate.
-We believe our proprietary AI-immunology platforms, trained to translate vast amounts of data into a deep understanding of biological processes in the human body, can be harnessed to rapidly and cost effectively design and develop unique immunotherapies, thereby potentially revolutionizing the process of drug discovery and development.
-In an effort to validate the predictive power and scalability of our AI platforms, we have identified and are developing a pipeline of clinical product candidates initially focused in the areas of immuno- oncology and infectious diseases.
+We believe our proprietary AI platforms, trained to translate vast amounts of data into a deep understanding of biological processes in the human body, can be harnessed to rapidly and cost effectively design and develop unique immunotherapies, thereby potentially revolutionizing the process of drug discovery and development.
+We have identified and are advancing a robust immunotherapy pipeline.
+We are currently in the clinic with our two lead product candidates for the personalized treatment of various cancers.